 The journey to homeownership can be intimidating.
 We’ll be there at every step.

-- Submit your full application (Submit your application along with all requested documents.
-Applications can be obtained by attending a homeownership orientation.)
+- Submit your full application (Submit your full application along with all requested documents by the August 6th deadline.
+Click here to download the full application.)

 - Initial Review (Families who do not fall within income and/or credit guidelines are notified by mail.)

 - Home Visit (We will schedule a home visit with qualifying applicants where we get to meet you and discuss your housing needs.)